AUDIO DESCRIBED PERFORMANCES

 Patrons are able to sit in any seat in the auditorium and still utilise this service.

 *Our necklace units function when a hearing aid is set to a T setting.
 Some hearing aids require the user to switch the hearing aid to this setting whereas many digital hearing aids now automatically make this adjustment without the user having to switch settings.
-If you have further queries about whether or not your specific hearing aid has a T setting or can be switched to a T setting please contact your audiologist.

 For further information and operational instructions on both of our systems, please click here.